StatCan/volume-cleaner/README.md

    * `NAMESPACE`: Target namespace to scan for unused PVCs, leave this value as an empty string to scan all namespaces
    * `TIME_LABEL`: Must match controller's time label
    * `NOTIF_LABEL`: Must match controller's notification label
+   * `IGNORE_LABEL`: If this label is found on a PVC, the scheduler will skip it (e.g.: "volume-cleaner/ignore")
    * `GRACE_PERIOD`: Days before PVC deletion (e.g., "180")
    * `TIME_FORMAT`: Must match controller's time format
    * `DRY_RUN`: Set to "true" for testing without actual deletion